Guide for St. Augustine Grass: Yearly Maintenance Program

 Barricade can be applied at 4 pounds per 1,000 sq. ft.

 Measure the square footage of your lawn to determine how much Barricade you will need.
-Once you have measured the appropriate amount based on your calculations, load the Barricade granules at the right calibration setting into a hand or push spreader and then apply the granules until your lawn is covered evenly to get a uniform application.
+Once you have measured the appropriate amount based on your calculations, load the Barricade granules into a hand or push spreader at the right calibration setting.
+Then, apply the granules until your lawn is covered evenly to get a uniform application.

 A push spreader is preferred if you have a large property to spread the granules on while a hand spreader, like the Plantmates Scatterox, is better for more precision and control over where you want to spread the granules.

-After broadcasting the granules, you should then water in and activate them with at least 0.5 inches of water.
+After broadcasting the granules, you should water and activate them with at least 0.5 inches of water.

-For weeds that have already emerged, we recommend using Fahrenheit Herbicide at 3 to 12 oz. of product per acre.
-To apply this product, you will need to use a handheld pump sprayer or backpack sprayer.
-Fill your selected sprayer halfway with the appropriate amount of water, then add the measured amount of Fahrenheit Herbicide, and fill the rest of the way with water.
-Close the sprayer lid and shake to ensure even mixture.
+We recommend using Fahrenheit Herbicide at 3 to 12 oz. of product per acre for weeds that have already emerged.
+To apply this product, you must use a handheld pump sprayer or backpack sprayer.
+Fill your selected sprayer halfway with the appropriate amount of water, then add the measured Fahrenheit Herbicide and fill the rest with water.
+Close the sprayer lid and shake to ensure an even mixture.
 Spray the top and bottom of the leaves, but not to the point of run-off.

 Keep in mind to apply a pre or post-emergent herbicide at least three weeks after applying a sod or plug.
-You do not want to apply a herbicide in newly established sod because it may harm your sods roots.
+You do not want to apply a herbicide in newly established sod because it may harm the roots of your sod.

 7. Insect Control July through September